-- 12. existing wildlife resources, their use and potential uses of habitats in the study areas; - 13. description and quantification of soil-landscape units as plant and wildlife habitat; - 14. composition, distribution and abundance of terrestrial vegetation, using the land cover classification template developed for the NWA and in use at CFB Suffield; - 15. description and quantification of the disturbance footprint, including the level of land cover fragmentation and native prairie loss outstanding as a result of the linear disturbance footprint; - 16. specific composition, distribution, abundance, seasonal movements, movement corridors, habitats requirements, key habitat areas and general life history, including endemics, of wildlife in the Study Area; - 17. prairie endemic wildlife and plant species (in terms of abundance, distribution and diversity) and their significant habitats, whether they are terrestrial or aquatic; - 18. species that are included in Schedules 1, 2 or 3 of the Species at Risk Act, and include extirpated, endangered, threatened, or special concern, or likely to be designated as such, and COSEWIC (2002).
-Describe the use of the environment and habitat by these species; - 19. species listed in the Provincial General Status of Alberta Wild Species 2000); - 20. mapping of exceptional plant communities and wildlife habitats requiring special protection; - 21. existing range/pasture use and capability in the Study Area(s).
-Conduct and discuss a pre-development rangeland health assessment using Range/Pasture Health Assessment (Alberta Rangeland Health Task Group, 2000) to assess pre-disturbance and post reclamation rangeland capability and the return of equivalent capability; - 22. description and location of wetlands in the study area, including type, function (water quality, quantity, habitat, etc.) and area of each wetland, using the Alberta Wetlands Inventory Standards Manual (AWI) Version 1.0; - 23. description of the fish and other aquatic resources (e.g., benthic invertebrate) in or reliant upon the waters found in the study area and in other fish-bearing water likely to be impacted by the project, including: - o species composition, distribution, relative abundance, movements and general life history parameters; - o a description (including maps) of the habitat likely to be affected; - o key indicator species (provide the rationale and selection criteria used); - o critical or sensitive areas such as spawning, rearing, and over-wintering habitats.
+- 15. description of fire management practices for the vegetation cover in the Suffield NWA; - 16. specific composition, distribution, abundance, seasonal movements, movement corridors, habitats requirements, key habitat areas and general life history, including endemics, of wildlife in the study area; - 17. prairie endemic wildlife and plant species (in terms of abundance, distribution and diversity) and their significant habitats, whether they are terrestrial or aquatic; - 18. species that are included in Schedules 1, 2 or 3 of the Species at Risk Act, and include extirpated, endangered, threatened, or special concern, or likely to be designated as such, and COSEWIC (2002).
+Describe the use of the environment and habitat by these species; - 19. species listed in the Provincial General Status of Alberta Wild Species 2000; - 20. identification and mapping of plant communities and wildlife habitats requiring special protection; - 21. existing range/pasture use and capability in the study area.
+Conduct and discuss a predevelopment rangeland health assessment using Range/Pasture Health Assessment (Alberta Rangeland Health Task Group, 2000) to assess pre-disturbance and post reclamation rangeland capability and the return of equivalent capability, except for areas where well site development will be excluded (e.g. wetland, steep slopes, active sand dunes); - 22. description and location of wetlands in the study area, including type, function (water quality, quantity, habitat, etc.) and area of each wetland, using an appropriate wetland classification scheme that is consistent with classification and mapping systems developed by the Canadian Wildlife Service4; - 23. description of the fish and other aquatic resources in or reliant upon the waters found in the study area and in other fish-bearing water likely to be affected by the project, including: - o species composition, distribution, relative abundance, movements and general life history parameters; - o a description (including maps) of the habitat likely to be affected; - o key indicator species (provide the rationale and selection criteria used); - o critical or sensitive areas such as spawning, rearing, and over-wintering habitats.
 Discuss seasonal habitat use including migration and spawning routes;